opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

      * MGMT 800
      * FAB 801

-   If you have multiple deployments at a site using the same management server, add additional VLANs incremented by 10 for the MGMT/FAB - for example, you can create the VLANs for development server as follows:
+   If you have multiple deployments at a site using the same management router, add additional VLANs incremented by 10 for the MGMT/FAB - for example, you can create the VLANs for development server as follows: